x

 What is a runoff election?

-In Georgia, a candidate must get more than 50% of the vote to be declared the winner.
-Otherwise, the top two candidates square off again in a runoff.
-In most states, the candidate with a plurality of the votes is declared the winner.
-That means the person with the most votes is elected.
+In Georgia, candidates must not only get the most votes, but must cross the 50% + 1 vote threshold to be declared the winner.
+If that doesn't happen, the top two candidates square off again in a runoff.
+In most states, the candidate with a plurality of votes is declared the winner.

 The history behind Georgia's runoffs